Columbia-Computational-X-Lab/DiffSMat/README.md

 ` const int N = 23;`

-This line specifies half of the harmonics per dimension in xy-plane.
-Therefore, here we assume 47x47 harmonics.
-Specifying half of the harmonics is to ensure the number of harmonics for one dimension is always an odd number, which ensures the existence of central harmonic.
+This line specifies the number of harmonics per dimension in xy-plane.
+Therefore.
+Specifying an odd number of the harmonics ensures the existence of central harmonic.

     const scalar lambda = 1.55;
     const scalar wx = 1.0;